Car Dealers: Marketing ideas to win the moments that matter

 If they’re not finding any information about your dealership, then what can you do to make sure they do?
 Because good or bad, they will find information about your competitors.

-If you do receive bad feedback online, then respond in a respectful manner.
+If you do receive bad feedback online, then respond respectfully.
 You will be judged by your response, or lack thereof, as much as the initial complaint.

 Combating bad feedback is also a matter of weighing it against positive reviews.
-We all know there’s difficult people out there, so if it’s one bad review in 100 then it won’t have a lot of impact.
+We all know there are difficult people out there, so if it’s one bad review in 100, then it won’t have a lot of impacts.

-If you’re struggling to get any sort of reputation online, then you need to get creative.
+If you’re struggling to get any reputation online, then you need to get creative.
 Invest resources into delighting customers and exceeding their expectations.
-They expect a specific level of service, so if that’s all you’re providing then they have nothing to encourage them to spend the time to review you.
+They expect a specific level of service, so if that’s all you’re providing, then they have nothing to encourage them to spend the time to review you.

-Send them handwritten “thank you” cards, give them a freebie when they purchase, or provide them with something that wasn’t promised during the sales discussions.
+Send them handwritten “thank you” cards, give them a freebie when they purchase or provide them more than was promised during the sales discussions.